waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ---
 title: Discussion
 ---
+### 2024年06月08日 中国大陆
+Some people think the increasing business and cultural contact between countries brings many positive effects.
+Others say it causes the loss of national identities.
+Discuss both of these views and give your own opnion.

 ### 2024年04月20日 中国大陆
  Some people think technologic development encouraged crime but some others think that decreased crime.
 Discuss both views and give your opinion.